google/knative-gcp/docs/cloudauditlogssource/README.md

 ## Verify

-We will verify that the published event was sent by looking at the logs of the service that this AuditLogsSource sinks to.
+We will verify that the published event was sent by looking at the logs of the service that this CloudAuditLogsSource sinks to.

 1. We need to wait for the downstream pods to get started and receive our event, wait 60 seconds.